 (Snapping)

-Don’t let the people counting down 100 interfere with your counting to 50.
+Don’t let the counting down from 100 interfere with your counting to 50.

 (Snapping)